davs3275/sbs/med/collier.md

 and by night, and their companions in their evil way of life, and he bears it in mind.
-And, why, indeed, should he value the commendation of such people, who are not able even to please themselves ?
+And, why, indeed, should he value the commendation of such people, who are not able even to please themselves?

 ---
 3.5 Be not unwilling, selfish, unadvised, or passionate in anything you do.
 Do not affect quaintness and points of wit: neither talk nor meddle more